-The fiber drawn here is sold bare and is also made into connectorized patch cables or incorporated into many products in our ever-growing line of photonics equipment.
-This fiber will be sold to laboratories all over the world and will be used for everything from optogenetics to telecommunication applications.
+The fiber drawn here is sold bare, made into patch cables or incorporated into many products in our ever-growing line of photonics equipment.
+This fiber is used in laboratories and industries all over the world for everything from optogenetics to telecommunication applications.

 Optical fiber production begins with a glass preform.
 The preform must be completely free of surface contaminants in order to produce high-quality fiber.
 We first attach a handle to the preform to allow the technician to move it without touching the preform itself.
 One handle is welded onto each end of the preform using an oxygen-hydrogen torch.
 The thermal expansion coefficient of the handle glass matches that of the preform glass to prevent the weld from separating as the temperature changes.
 These handles can be reused.

 The handles are chucked into a lathe, suspending the preform over an oxygen-hydrogen burner.
 The preform is rotated as the burner slowly translates down its length, removing all surface contaminants.
 This process is called firepolishing.
 Firepolishing takes off the outermost layer of glass leaving a clean surface behind.
 This clean surface ensures the resulting fiber has the highest strength possible.